-The Department of Physics and Astronomy at Millikin University was staffed for the 2010-2011 AY by two full-time Assistant Professors, Eric Martell (chair) and Casey Watson.
-Dr. Martell received tenure and promotion during 2010-2011, and Dr. Watson will apply for the same during 2011-2012.
+The Department of Physics and Astronomy at Millikin University was staffed for the 2011-2012 AY by one full-time Associate Professor, Eric Martell (chair), and one full-time Assistant Professor, Casey Watson.
+Dr. Watson received tenure and promotion during 2011-2012.
 Both faculty frequently carry overloads.
 The department is housed in the Leighty-Tabor Science Center (LTSC), which opened in 2002, and provides an adequate facility for the teaching of physics.

 The number of students who are physics majors has grown significantly over the past three years.
 As of Fall 2004, there was one sophomore and three freshmen physics majors.
-During the 2010-2011 year, we graduated three students, Bill Kersten, Kevin McNelly, and Justin Williams.
-In Fall 2011, we expect to have one senior, five juniors, four sophomores, and six to seven freshmen enrolled as physics majors.
+During the 2011-2012 year, we graduated one student, Nick Polley.
+In Fall 2011, we expect to have six seniors, four juniors, four sophomores, and eight to ten freshmen enrolled as physics majors.